 Types of procedures and surgeries used to treat heart arrhythmias include:

 - Catheter ablation.
-In this procedure, the doctor threads one or more catheters through the blood vessels to the heart.
-Electrodes at the catheter tips use heat or cold energy to create tiny scars in your heart to block abnormal electrical signals and restore a normal heartbeat.
+In this procedure, the doctor places one or more catheters into blood vessels to the heart.
+Sensors at the catheter tips use heat or cold energy to create tiny scars in your heart.
+The scars block irregular heart signals and restore the heartbeat.

 Maze procedure.
-In the maze procedure, a surgeon makes a series of incisions in the heart tissue in the upper half of your heart (atria) to create a pattern (or maze) of scar tissue.
-Because scar tissue doesn't conduct electricity, it interferes with stray electrical impulses that cause some types of arrhythmia.
+In the maze procedure, a surgeon makes tiny cuts in the upper half of the heart to create a pattern of scar tissue.
+The pattern is called a maze.
+The heart's signals can't pass through scar tissue.
+This treatment can block stray electrical heart signals that cause some types of fast heartbeats.

-The maze procedure is usually reserved for people who don't get better with other treatments or who are having open-heart surgery for other reasons.
+The maze procedure is usually only done if you don't get better with other treatments or if you're already having open-heart surgery for another reason.

 Lifestyle and home remedies

 Making lifestyle changes can help keep your heart as healthy as possible.

 Examples of heart-healthy lifestyle changes are:

 - Eat heart-healthy foods.
 Eat a healthy diet that's low in salt and solid fats and rich in fruits, vegetables and whole grains.